Jem Roche: Gaelic football

 Roche played for the Young Irelands club, based in Selskar.
 He was appointed trainer of the Wexford senior football team and they went on win six consecutive Leinster Senior Football Championships (1913–18) and four consecutive All-Ireland Senior Football Championships (1915–18).

 Personal life

 Roche married Bridget Furlong in 1908 and they lived in Wexford and had five children: their sons Pierce and Seamus also had careers in boxing.

 Roche worked as a publican, bookmaker and commission agent's manager; he died in 1934, aged fifty-six.

-His grandson Dick Roche (born 1947) became a TD and cabinet minister.
+His grand nephew Dick Roche (born 1947) became a TD and cabinet minister.
 His grandson Billy Roche (born 1949) is a playwright.

 A plaque in his memory was erected in Wexford's "Bull Ring" in 1961.